laurynplummer/API/readme.md

 ### Authentication

-You should have an API key
+You should have an API key which needs to be set in an Authorization header, preceded with Bearer and a space.

-    Authorization: API_KEY
+    Authorization: Bearer API_KEY

 In Axios, we would set something like

     config.headers.Authorization = 'Bearer API_KEY'

+The API key is expected to be used within mobile apps and other client side code (e.g. JavaScript).
+There is no method to access customer details or other GDPR related information with this API key.

 ### Stops & Routes